-We are excited to take you into a deep dive our the floor plan at Raven on the Ridge.
+We are excited to take you into a deep dive of the floor plan at Raven on the Ridge.
 The who, what and why can be found here.

 Raven on the Ridge has been a labor of love.
 It all started with the hunt and purchase of the lot at SilverStar Mountain Resort at the end of 2020.
-Once the deal was (almost…) sealed we got working on the plans for the duplex with a building designer.
+Once the deal was (almost…) sealed, we worked on the duplex plans with a building designer.

-We put together a brief detailing our must-have, things we didn’t like, and the rough square footage.
+We put together a brief detailing our must-haves, things we didn’t like, and the rough square footage.
 This was all accompanied by inspirational pictures of interiors and exteriors and examples of floor plans.

 A few of our must-haves included a boot room, open concept principal bedroom and bathroom, and preferably a two-story building vs. three.
 Honestly, our things-we-don’t-like list was way longer than the must-haves list.
 We always planned on building a side-by-side duplex so we could host more guests.